JstrJestee/JstrJestee/README.md

  Check out my straw.page for more info about me!
 Whatever the theme of it is is likely my current brainworm.
 </div>

+--Historical or fictional, the role of a jester is to blur the line between comedy and truth, otherwise what's the point of making them wear a motley.
+I'm looking at you, Fizzarolli Helluva Boss.
+L jester design.
+Should have made him look like a CLOWN, not a jester.
+He doesn't do anything the titular jester archetype is supposed to do apart from being funny and rude.
+Should have made him a clown since that's more accurate--

 <p align="center">